-CDC’s activities in the German cement cartel case have attracted considerable attention both in Germany and internationally.
+CDC’s activities in relation to the German cement cartels have attracted considerable attention both in Germany and internationally.
 CDC subsequently brought two lawsuits in Germany concerning damage claims acquired by more than 35 companies harmed by the cartel.
 The first action for damages was filed in 2005 before the Regional Court of Düsseldorf, and the second one in 2015 before the Regional Court of Mannheim.

 In 2002, the German Federal Cartel Office (FCO) initiated investigations in the cement industry due to suspected cartel activities.
 Subsequently, several cement producers, starting with Readymix AG, applied for leniency.
 They confirmed that, together with other cement producers, they had entered into illegal quota and market-sharing agreements throughout Germany since the beginning of the 1990s at the latest.

-In April 2003, the FCO imposed fines totalling EUR 702 million on twelve companies and their representatives, EUR 660 million thereof on the six largest German Producers:
+In April 2003, the FCO imposed fines totalling EUR 702 million on twelve companies and their representatives for their participation in the German cement cartels, EUR 660 million thereof on the six largest German Producers:

 - Alsen AG (now Holcim Deutschland AG)